fairhive-labs/docs/whitepaper/what.md

 It is a testament to the transformative potential of a decentralized economy, opening avenues for innovation and inclusive growth in the global job market.
 {% endhint %}

-PoLN's carefully curated use cases are designed to dismantle traditional barriers in the workforce, offering a new paradigm for employment and wealth distribution:
+PoLN's use cases serve as examples that aim to overcome traditional workforce barriers, introducing a new model for employment and wealth distribution:

 1. **Global Microtask Platforms**: Creating opportunities for individuals worldwide to perform small tasks, paid in cryptocurrency, thus connecting a diverse and global digital workforce.